 In other instances, Kyrgyz activists were forced to flee their country for fear of being persecuted by the Kyrgyz state authorities.
+Politically exiled activist, Leila Nazghul Seiitbek, currently working for the Human Rights in Central Asia (AHRCA), fled the country after receiving threats for her human rights work.
 In 2016, Leila Nazghul Seiitbek and her husband were forced to leave the country after being attacked by unknown armed men who tried to break into the family’s car.
 Leila worked as an activist for the public association Blago that offered help for the poor and marginalized.
 Seiitbek is a lawyer by training.
 In 2015, she took the case of the Nur Kuch association which promotes the building of affordable housing in the village.
 While investigating the case, she quickly realised that Nur Kuch was subject to the country’s political system of corruption.
 She directly linked Nur Kuch’s problems with vote buying on the part of the President’s Social Democratic Party of Kyrgyzstan (SDPK), in light of the parliamentary elections in October 2015.
 Seiitbek’s activism on behalf of the Nur Kuch association came at a high price.
 The authorities asked her to stop her work and accused her and her husband of fraud.
 As she reports in our interview:

 “The authorities have fabricated false charges against me and my husband, my family members were further subject to intimidation and harassment which included calls from unknown people”.
 (Interview with Leila Seiitbek, 20th January, 2018).